-Why 2-3 hours visit duration is ideal for solo trip: This allows time to see the Parthenon, Erechtheion and hilltop views at a relaxed pace.
+Why 2-3 hours visit duration is ideal for solo trip: Enough time to ascend, explore main monuments and visit the museum at a relaxed pace.

 Self-guided audio tour:

-Use the free Rick Steves Audio Europe app for commentary.
+Listen to the Rick Steves Audio Europe app for clear monument narration.

 Naim Ali oglou